DaanKrug/Ubuntu-18.04-developer-fast-setup/README.md

-# Ubuntu-18.04-developer-fast-setup
+# Ubuntu-18.04-developer-fast-setup - Last update on: 22/06/2020
-Change Theme, Tunning Ubuntu and Comands for Install: Apache2, PHP 7.4, Elixir, Maria DB, NodeJs + NPM
+Change Theme, Tunning Ubuntu and Comands for Install: Apache2, PHP 7.2, Elixir, Maria DB, NodeJs + NPM

 This is a Step by Step for install and configure some programs.
 This is a compilation of various websites.
 The origin sites are above in right side